layer-pack/layer-pack-samples/readme.md

     Contain 3 packages :

-    - wp4-react-rs-sass-hmr : A boilerplate with webpack4, react, rScopes, sass, hmr
+    - wp4-react-rs-sass-hmr : A draft boilerplate with webpack4, react, rScopes, sass, hmr
     - parentProject : The example parent project
     - childProject : The example child project with some tiny overrides